Our Home Learning Expectations

 A Caring Christian Family Where We Grow Together

 Let Your Light Shine ~ Matthew 5:16

 It’s important that we work together as a team so you can support your child where it is most important - beyond the school gate, supporting your child’s learning at home.
 A great deal of thought has been put into our home learning expectations.
 There is a range of tasks and activities which will allow the children to practise what they have learnt in school and extend their knowledge.
 At no point should home learning ever become a battle or take over your home life.
 It is vital that children have time to be a child – playing and enjoying time with their family and friends.
 Every child is different – if you feel that our expectations aren’t quite right for your child, please talk to us and we can adapt them to suit your child.
 They are NOT set in stone.

 Our Home Learning Expectations:

-Reading – Three times a week.
+Reading – Five times a week.
 They will need to record their reading in their reading records.
 They must read to an adult at least once a week, even when the children become competent readers.
 Reading is the key to all education and the most important aspect of our home learning.
 Learning to read is just like learning to play a musical instrument – a little and often.
 This ensures that the skills become embedded into the children’s long term memory.
 Sharing bedtime stories is also a vital part of helping your child to become a competent reader and writer.
 By reading regularly to children, you will unlock their imagination and their desire to read.

 Spelling and Phonics– A list of the children's spelling will be sent home on the first Friday of every half term..
 The children are usually tested every Friday.